quicwg/base-drafts/draft-ietf-quic-http.md

   {{frame-push-promise}}.

 PING (0x6):
-: PING frames do not exist in HTTP/3, since QUIC provides equivalent functionality.
+: PING frames do not exist in HTTP/3, as QUIC provides equivalent functionality.

 GOAWAY (0x7):